ckanhaiya/ckanhaiya.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Born and raised in [Varanasi](https://varanasi.nic.in/), the world's oldest living city nestled on the sacred banks of the _River Ganges_, my journey has been a relentless pursuit of research excellence.
-I currently hold the role of Senior Project Scientist in the Department of Mechanical Engineering at the Indian Institute of Technology (IIT) Kanpur.
-At the [Smart Materials, Structures, and Systems (SMSS) Lab](https://www.iitk.ac.in/smss/), I spearhead the development of innovative projects, including an SMA-powered Bionic Arm, variable stiffness actuators, pipe health monitoring robots, and cargo hyperloop mobility systems.
+Born and raised in [Varanasi](https://varanasi.nic.in/), the world's oldest living city on the _River Ganges_, my journey has been one of relentless pursuit toward research excellence.
+Currently, I am a doctoral candidate at [DDD Lab, IISc Bangalore](https://sites.google.com/view/3dlabformechanics), where my research focuses on utilizing cutting-edge machine learning techniques to characterize novel materials.

+With eight years of combined industrial and research experience, I have led innovative projects at [SMSS Lab, IIT Kanpur](https://www.iitk.ac.in/smss/), including the development of an SMA-powered bionic arm, variable stiffness actuators, pipe health monitoring robots, and cargo hyperloop mobility systems.

-Outside of work, I enjoy wall climbing and bouldering with the IIT Kanpur Climbing Club, participate in 5 km and 10km runs, and have a passion for floral photography.
+Outside of work, I am passionate about wall climbing and participate in 5/10km runs.
+I also enjoy floral and astrophotography, capturing the beauty of nature and the cosmos.
 {style="text-align: justify;"}